 - Wayde Nie, UTS/RHPCS

-- David Ogborn, Communication Studies and Multimedia
+- David Ogborn, Communication Studies & Media Arts

 - Karen Richmond, McMaster Association of Part-Time Students